Jakku7/react-images-zoom/README.md

 This is a fork of [jossmac/react-images](https://github.com/jossmac/react-images) and [simokhalil/react-images-extended](https://github.com/simokhalil/react-images-extended)

 ### Why this fork?
 Fork is based on xiaoman885 react-images-zoom repository.
-I needed it to add additional stuff and make some small fixed for zoom and rotate features.
+I needed it to add additional stuff and make some small fixes for zoom and rotate features.

 ### Quick start